soundshed/spark-guide/README.md

 ### Sustain/note cuts out
 If playing a note leads to the sound cutting in and out erraticaly, adjust the Noise Gate settings within the app for the preset you are using.
 Ensure the Noise Gate effect is enabled and adjust the Threshold value (when no notes are playing) to the minimum level required to line/pickup noise but to still allow for note sustain.
 The required level varies slightly for each guitar/pickup combination.

-## Using The App
-- Editing presets: swipe the little pedal image up/down to disable/enable the effect, double tap the little pedal image to get the list of effect types to choose from.
-Swip the FX chain left and right to see the full list of FX in the current chain.

-## SmartJam

 ## Recording
 - On Windows, install and use the Spark ASIO driver to reduce audio input/output latency: https://help.positivegrid.com/hc/en-us/articles/360039598451-Spark-Windows-ASIO-Driver-